 B. The section of White Tail Lane Road East of the Parking lot (North Side of Main Property)will be closed off due people using it for illicit purposes.

-E. The Lake will be restocked with Catfish, Bluegills, Redears, Largemouth Bass, Black Crappie and minnows if Lake conditions are in order during late October/Early November timeframe.
+E. The Lake will be restocked with Catfish, Bluegills, Redears, Largemouth Bass, Black Crappie and minnows if Lake conditions are in order on November 18, 2020

 D. Three new Policies were ratified for addition to the Club Constitution and By-Laws at the September 16, 2020 meeting.
 They are A. Document Retention and Destruction Policy, B. Conflict of Interest Policy and Annual Statement C. Whistleblower Policy.
 All three policies are required by the Federal Government per revision to the Sarbane's Oxley Act in 2018.